MS-Human-700

 Key Contributions:

-• Dynamical synergistic representation
+• Novel dynamical synergistic representation for sample-efficient learning.

-• Synergy generalizability across diverse motor tasks
+• Demonstrated generalizability across a diverse range of motor tasks.

 Motion Control of High-Dimensional Musculoskeletal Systems with Hierarchical Model-Based Planning